gatsbyjs/gatsby/packages/gatsby-cli/README.md

 Lets you create new Gatsby apps using
 [Gatsby starters](https://www.gatsbyjs.org/docs/gatsby-starters/).
 It also lets you run commands on sites.
 The tool runs code from the `gatsby` package installed locally.

-The Gatsby CLI (`gatsby-cli`) is packaged as an executable that can be used globally.
+The Gatsby CLI (`gatsby-cli`) is packed as an executable that can be used globally.
 The Gatsby CLI is available via [npm](https://www.npmjs.com/) and should be installed globally by running `npm install -g gatsby-cli` to use it locally.

 Run `gatsby --help` for full help.